techtigers-ftc/notes-2021/outreach/outreach-notes.md

 **Introduction:**
 * Recap: Last week we worked with color and ultrasonic sensors, went through each mission and you all chose 3 missions to do
 * Agenda: Mission Strategy, decide which 1 mission to fully attempt
-* Think about: Do you need color sensors?
-Do you need attachments? - can you push something with your robot itself?

 **Materials:**
 * Cargo Connect Mat - print sheets and put in sheet protectors